imrisaac/CSTS/src/README.md

 1000 / 29.9999 = 33.33ms

+Tracking framerate needs to be restricted to up to the input framerate otherwise it will run faster wasting cp/gpu.

 As latency is one of the primary concerns buffering frams and parallelizing the stabilization tasks is not an option This method would improve framerate but again signifiganlty increase latency